don/phonegap-p2p/plugins/com.chariotsolutions.nfc.plugin/README.md

 The tag contents are platform dependent.

-`id` and `techTypes` may be included when scanning a tag on Android.  `serialNumber` may be included on BlackBerry.
+`id` and `techTypes` may be included when scanning a tag on Android.  `serialNumber` may be included on BlackBerry 7.

 `id` and `serialNumber` are different names for the same value.  `id` is typically displayed as a hex string `ndef.bytesToHexString(tag.id)`.